 Believe it or not, watercolor mixing is a skill that takes time and practice to master.
-In this post, you’ll learn of twelve ways to improve your color mixing skills.
+In this post, you’ll learn twelve ways to improve your color-mixing skills.

 Let’s get started!